 Happily, this life-long scent-lover also happens to have a background in Maths and sciences – a rather unromantic but essential requirement for a career in perfumery.
 Combine that with Sarah’s marketing wisdom and experience, then, and the result is 4160 Tuesdays – which got its name ‘because that’s how many Tuesdays we have in an 80-year-old lifespan.
 So let’s use them to write, think, make and do lovely things.
 Or if that sounds great but you don’t have time, to buy lovely things other makers have put together.’
 (And as she points out, it’s not as if she could have used her own name: Google ‘perfume’ and ‘McCartney’ and Stella’s name comes up about two billion times before you get to hers.
 For now, that is…)

-Which in this case means any one of getting on for 20 different scents which glory in names like The Sexiest Scent on the Planet Ever (IMHO) – inspired by praise from a Tatler beauty editor: a dash of bergamot, a soft hint of creamy vanilla, velvety smooth woods, musk and ambergris.
+Which in this case means any one of well over 20 different scents which glory in names like The Sexiest Scent on the Planet Ever (IMHO) – named after a comment made by a Tatler beauty editor who smelled it: a dash of bergamot, a soft hint of creamy vanilla, velvety smooth woods, musk and ambergris.
 Sunshine & Pancakes sets out to evoke the 1970s British seaside family vacation, opening with a burst of sunny citrus, with jasmine to represent sun-warmed skin – alongside honey and vanilla (the pancakes element).
 The Dark Heart of Old Havana is based on a 1998 trip to Cuba: sugar, tobacco, coffee, fruit, warm bodies, ‘alcohol, exuberance and recklessness,’ as she puts it.

 We’ve read a lot of perfume house philosophies in our time, and few put a smile on our faces like this.
 ‘4160 Tuesdays is all about being creative, mindful observation, nerd-like fascinating, endless exploration and – fingers crossed – mixing it all up and having good ideas.
 At least once a week.
 If we can’t be bright and brilliant every day, at least let’s have a crack at making Tuesdays interesting.’